- Risk Factors

 Other potential neuralgia treatments

-If you are a candidate for open back surgery but are concerned about the large incisions and long recovery times that can come with it, contact Laser Spine Institute.
-The minimally invasive spine surgery performed by our skilled surgeons involves smaller, muscle-sparing incisions that can dramatically reduce recovery time^ compared to traditional open back surgery.
+If you are a candidate for open back surgery but are concerned about the large 6- to 8-inch incision and two- to five-day hospital stay that can come with it, contact Laser Spine Institute.
+The minimally invasive spine surgery performed by our board-certified+ surgeons involves less than 1-inch muscle-sparing incisions that can dramatically reduce recovery time and the risk of complication^ compared to traditional open back surgery.